 The ITP plan includes no obligation to maintain the insurance during extended periods of study (one calendar month or more).

-If the white collar worker is on leave of absence for an extended period, the company deregisters the white collar worker.
+If the employee is on leave of absence for an extended period, the employer deregisters them.

 The ITP plan includes no obligation to maintain the insurance during extended periods of study (one calendar month or more).